 Photo Source Wikipedia

-Around a hundred oil wrestling tournaments occur annually in 33 Turkish cities.
-In 2015, there were 120 recorded oil wrestling festivals in Turkey.
+Around a hundred oil wrestling tournaments occur annually.
+In 2022, there were 102 recorded oil wrestling festivals in 27 Turkish cities.

 Edirne, Antalya, Istanbul, Kocaeli, Balıkesir, Sakarya, and Samsun are Turkish cities that are known to hold numerous oil wrestling festivals each year.
 Source